top of page

 "Don't scratch it!"
 Steven cries out.

-Apollo scoffs.
-"Let me see."
+Apollo scoffs, "Let me see."

 "Oh.
 They're literally hieroglyphics...
 Fuck if I know.
 Do I still have Ra's number?
 Maybe Roger can translate?"

 There is no response.
-Homer and Apollo aren't quite sure what to make of Steven's translation when the awkward silence is broken...
+Homer and Apollo aren't quite sure what to make of Steven's translation when the silence is broken...

 "What if this thing is cursed?"
 Homer asks.

-"Only one way to find out."
+"There's only one way to find out."
 Apollo replies.

 When suddenly...